Mostafauvhuy/Math-Quiz-Console-Cpp/README.md

 ---

-👨‍💻 Author
+## 👨‍💻 Author

-Marwan
+Mustafa Mahmoud Hussein

-> "Through this project, I learned how to progress from simple code to a more complete system for managing students and quizzes."
+> "Through this project, I learned how to progress from writing simple code to building a more complete system for managing students and quizzes."